erikamccluskey/MovieDatabase/README.md

 A movie database web application that allows users to view and rate movies as well as create personalized watchlists with the movies of their choice.

 Why?
-This project's purpose was to learn JavaScript (specifically form validation and DOM2 event registration), PHP, AJAX, and JSON.
+This project's purpose was to learn PHP, MySQL, AJAX, JSON, and JavaScript (specifically form validation and DOM2 event registration).
 It is the first PHP web application I built.

 The website is hosted on http://www2.cs.uregina.ca/~emm579/movienet/homepage.php.